merely-useful/py-rse/index.md

 such as `conda` or `pip`.

 Most of the time,
-these tools copy packages into the Python installation's `site-packages` directory, but this is not the only place Python searches.
+these tools copy packages into the Python installation's `site-packages` directory,\index{Python!site-packages directory}
+but this is not the only place Python searches.
 Just as the `PATH` environment in the shell contains a list of directories that the shell searches for programs it can execute (Section \@ref(bash-advanced-vars)),